Public Communication of Science & Technology: A Brief Introduction to Resources

 - Slovic, Paul.
 1987.
 Perception of Risk.
 Science 236 (17 April):280-285.

 So…it’s increasingly clear to me that literature on development communication (including issues of community participation, participatory action research, and democracy and engagement) is relevant to studying public communication of science and technology.
 But I don’t know that literature, so I don’t know what to list.
 But you should go look for it!
+(In an attempt to find this literature, in 2016 I taught a seminar course on development communication; as a place to start, the syllabus for it might be useful.)

 In addition, the social media world is now full of science communication discussions, both practical and academic.
 Personally, I follow the Twitter hashtag #scicomm, but I’m not the most adept social media user — other hashtags may be more useful for your interests.
 I also follow a daily aggregation, the #SciComm Daily.